+The 2013 Mazda CX-5 has a 155-horsepower, 2.0-liter four-cylinder engine.
+A six-speed manual transmission is standard and a six-speed automatic is optional.
 The Mazda CX-5 has good fuel economy ratings.
 Models with front-wheel drive average 26/35 mpg city/highway with the manual transmission, while models with the automatic transmission average 26/32 mpg.
 All-wheel drive models only come with the automatic transmission and average 25/31 mpg, according to the EPA.

 - "The manual shifter is exquisite, if a tad light, with pedals positioned for easy heel-and-toe downshifts.
 The engine feels great, and as promised, torque comes on in direct proportion to throttle tip-in, building perfectly through the mid-range." -- Automobile Magazine

 - “Smooth, refined and eager to rev, the new 155-horsepower SkyActiv-G 2.0-liter gasoline engine proved a good match for both the CX-5's standard six-speed SkyActiv-MT manual and the optional six-speed SkyActiv-Drive automatic. …" -- Kelley Blue Book

 - "To be fair, Mazda has done an admirable job of extracting good performance from a small, naturally aspirated engine, but we couldn't help but wish for a bit of well-timed boost on the uphill stretches." -- AutoWeek

 - "This thing works harder than a grandmother on Thanksgiving.
 I much prefer it to some of the lazier automatics out there, but there's no getting around the CX-5's pokiness." -- Cars.com